b0bbywan/go-mpd-discplayer/README.md

 ## Features

-- **Disc Playback Automation**: Monitors for inserted audio discs and generates CUE files using go-disc-cuer.
+- **Disc Playback Automation**: Monitors for inserted audio discs and generates CUE files using go-disc-cuer before playing on mpd server
+- **USB disk Playback Automation**: Monitors removable usb media to play them on mpd.server
 - **Reconnection Logic**: Automatically reconnects to the MPD server if the connection is lost.
 - **Configurable Settings**: Supports configuration via a unified config file or environment variables.
 - **Reliable Connection Management**: Thread-safe operations to manage MPD client connections and operations.